MouseLand/cellpose/README.md

 This code was written by Carsen Stringer and Marius Pachitariu.
 For support, please open an [issue](https://github.com/MouseLand/cellpose/issues).

 You can quickly try out Cellpose on the [website](http://www.cellpose.org) first (some features disabled).
-If you want to improve Cellpose for yourself and for everyone else, please consider contributing manual segmentations of your images via the built-in GUI interface.
+If you want to improve Cellpose for yourself and for everyone else, please consider contributing manual segmentations for a few of your images via the built-in GUI interface.

 ## Installation